 Sitting for many of us is an inescapable feature of our daily activities and one which we struggle with.
 Maybe it even pains us.
 Especially when we’re sitting in front of a computer and our attention is focused on that screen.

-Many books on ergonomics and posture propose a correct way of sitting, an ideal, which if we take seriously, we cannot help but fail to live up to.
-In this paradigm, any discomfort experienced while sitting is either our fault or the fault of our particular chair-desk combination.
+Many books on ergonomics and posture propose a correct way of sitting, an ideal, which if taken seriously, we cannot help but fail to live up to.
+In this paradigm, any discomfort experienced while sitting is either our fault, or the fault of our particular chair-desk combination.

 We have all experienced ideal sitting

-My proposition is that ideal sitting, if such a thing existed, is most clearly demonstrated by a baby who has just newly acquired the ability.
-With a larger head in relation to body than that of the adult and the neuromuscular system unused to the position, a baby has no other option other than to balance its head above its pelvis making the best possible use of the bones of the spine and pelvis for support.
+My proposition is that ideal sitting, if such a thing existed, is most clearly demonstrated by a baby who has just acquired the ability.
+With a larger head in relation to its body than that of the adult, and the neuromuscular system unused to the position, a baby has no other option other than to balance its head above its pelvis, making the best possible use of the bones of the spine and pelvis for support.
 And the motivation to sit is to orient to and engage with the environment.

 Forget posture – comfortable sitting is more like dancing

-By considering sitting as like dancing, then we can all benefit from the many gentle and playful somatically-oriented contemporary dance training techniques, in turn supported by the latest developments in neuroscience, to improve our experience of sitting.
+By considering sitting as being like dancing, then we can all benefit from gentle and playful somatically-oriented movement investigations, supported by the latest developments in neuroscience, to improve our experience of sitting.

 Learning about sitting the BodySchool way

-Instead we you’ll be invited to try out many different ways to play with sitting.
+Instead you’ll be invited to try out many different ways to play with sitting.
 The aim is not to erase your habits but instead to multiply your range of solutions to the physical puzzles presented by sitting.
-Playing with puzzles is fun in the sense of being deeply engaged with our physical selves than we have been since childhood.
+Playing with puzzles is fun; being as deeply engaged with our physical selves as we were in childhood.

-The more variations you can teach yourself through play then the more choice you’ll have move through when you sit.
-And of course, if you discover something pleasurable about how you can move while engaged in a pleasurable act of playing then you are more likely to find yourself applying and using that spontaneously in daily life.
+The more variations you can teach yourself through play, then the more choices you’ll have to move through when you sit.
+And of course, if you discover something pleasurable about how you can move playfully in sitting, then you are more likely to apply it spontaneously in daily life.
 It becomes part of your movement repertoire.

 Working smarter not harder

-We’ll look at some basic anatomical structures of ourselves and you’ll be guided to feel how your own personal anatomy (experiential anatomy) shapes you.
+We’ll look at some basic anatomical structures in ourselves and you’ll be guided to feel how your own personal anatomy (experiential anatomy) shapes your movement.
 We will examine how different ways of thinking of, or imagining, ourselves sitting effects how we actually sit (ideokinesis).
 And we’ll do some gentle Feldenkrais Awareness Through Movement classes to take us beyond our habitual use of ourselves.

-We’ll also make use of some of the latest insights from the most up-to-date contemporary dance training practices where the emphasis, informed by neurological research, is to work smart not hard.
-All the movements we’ll do are easy, slow and relaxing and can be done by anyone.
+We’ll also make use of the latest insights from neurological research, which enable us to work smarter not harder.
+All the movements we’ll do will be easy, slow and relaxing and can be done by anyone.

-And please don’t think you’ll be sitting all the time.
+Please don’t think you’ll be sitting all the time.
 We’ll also work in standing and walking, and we’ll spend a lot of time lying down.
 Working smart means working without suffering.
-Sitting is our focus and we’ll return to it again and again but many of the strategies we’ll explore to improve sitting won’t actually be done sitting!
+Sitting is our focus and we’ll return to it again and again, but many of the strategies we’ll explore to improve sitting won’t all be done in sitting!

 The course structure

-In the full three-weekend course, the first weekend looks primarily at how to sit comfortably and the part the legs have to play in the organisation of the torso; the second weekend explores how to integrate the arms and hands; and the third weekend brings in the use of the eyes and breath, and introduces ways to play with orientation in space to bring ease and awareness to working in front of the screen – above all the aim is not to get stuck!
+In the full three-weekend course, the first weekend looks primarily at how to sit comfortably and the part the legs have to play in the organisation of the torso; the second weekend explores how to integrate the arms and hands; and the third weekend brings in the use of the eyes and breath, and introduces ways to play with orientation in space to bring ease and awareness to working in front of the screen.
+Above all, the aim is to learn how not to get stuck in an uncomfortable position!

 What you’ll leave with

-Besides the experience itself and whatever tools, tips and tricks that you maybe have picked up an integrated into your lives already, I offer students a booklet with notes and illustrations as a reminder of everything that we’ve covered.
-I also record all the Feldenkrais Awareness Through Movement classes and make them available as downloadable mp3 files so you can repeat these longer and more complex sequences of guided movement explorations at home any time you like.
+Besides the experience itself, and whatever tools, tips and tricks that you may pick up and integrate into your lives, I offer a booklet with notes and illustrations as a reminder of everything that we’ve covered in class.
+I also record all the Feldenkrais Awareness Through Movement classes and make them available as downloadable mp3 files so you can repeat these longer and more complex sequences of guided movement explorations at home whenever you like.